-Michele Hacker, ScD, MSPH, Program Director
+Michele Hacker, ScD, MSPH, Vice Chair of Epidemiological Research

-Laura Dodge, MPH, Research Assistant
+Laura Dodge, ScD, MPH, Research Faculty

-Anna Modest, MPH, Research Assistant
+Anna M. Modest, MPH, Research Assistant

 The Program in Epidemiologic Research supports research throughout the department; from basic science to focus groups to placebo-controlled randomized clinical trials.
 The program provides assistance with study design, study implementation, data collection and management, data analysis, manuscripts preparation, and grant writing.
 This assistance is available to all members of the department and.
 Specifically, the program aims to foster and advance the research endeavors of residents and fellows.